-I think my biggest problem with Nathan was that… there wasn’t anything obviously wrong with him.
-He was blond, tallish, rake-thin, and obviously kind of shy, but I couldn’t figure out what a boy like him was – well – doing here.
-There were plenty of apartments in this area, for sure, and the house I was in was a wreck, but the hydro bills weren’t bad, and nothing had fallen down yet… Ah, who am I kidding?
-I was convinced that you had to be running from the cops or scared of rich white suburbia to be trying to live here.
+My biggest problem with Nathan was that there wasn’t anything obviously wrong with him.
+I didn’t trust it.
+He was shy, sure, and looked like a strong wind would knock him over, but I couldn’t figure out what a boy like him was… well… doing here.
+There were plenty of apartments in this area, and the house I was in was a wreck, its peeling paint and collapsing balcony betraying a wistfulness for years long past.
+The hydro bills weren’t bad, and nothing had fallen down yet, but… Ah, who am I kidding?
+I was convinced that you had to be running from the cops or escaping rich white suburbia to be trying to live here.
 Probably not the healthiest sentiment, but I don’t pretend to be at peace with my own issues.

 And, I mean, I was technically doing both.
 So.
 Whatever.

-“Six hundred a month.”
-I quietly closed the study door before he could get a glimpse at the disaster area – not that the rest of the house was a great improvement, but it was mostly just bare.
+“Five hundred a month.”
+I quietly closed the study door before he could get a glimpse at the disaster area—not that the rest of the house was a great improvement, but the rest of it was mostly just…bare.
 “Kitchen, bathroom, and then this is your bedroom over here.”
 I opened the door.
 Dustbunnies were still trying to breed on the hardwood floor, but the last tenant’s removal of the bed had exposed them to sunlight for the first time in years.
 I imagined I could hear them shrieking in misery.

 “Oh!
 That’s bigger than I thought it would be.”

-I snorted, and let him run past me into the room.
+I snorted and let him move past me into the room.
 He looked like an excitable kid.
 “I think it was two rooms at some point.
 The hardwood in the middle there looks all weird.”

 “Oh, it’s that one there.”
 I jerked my thumb back at the closed study.